Meadow crane's-bill Geranium pratense

 Once common in hay meadows, meadow crane's-bill in now largely restricted to road verges due to changes in agricultural practices.

 - This wildflower was a horticultural favourite even before Elizabethan times.
 The famous 'Johnson's Blue' is a meadow crane's-bill/Geranium himalayense hybrid.
+Some nurseries provide double-flowered forms and colour variants including white as garden plants.

 - When seeding, its stems become erect, producing beak-like pods that give the plant its name.